amenzwa/amenzwa.github.io/stem/AI/HowAIWorks.md

 A variant of classifying is *clustering*, where we do not know the input classes, a priori.
 Clustering can be used as a preprocessing stage: a representative subset of the unknown data set can clustered to discover the number of classes present in the data, for example.
 Traditional, $k$-means clustering technique can solve this problem, but it requires the user to select the total number of classes as a limit and it falters when the number of input samples are extremely large.
 An unsupervised NN algorithm, like Kohonen's SOM, can solve this problem much more efficiently, and without any user intervention.
 The output of SOM is a 2D projection of the $n$-dimensional input data set.

-Another variant of classifying is *identifying*, for example, to identify the faces in a photograph or to identify a person by his voice.
+Another variant of classifying is *identifying*, for example, to identify a person by his fingerprint or his face.
 Rosenblatt's Perceptron was perhaps the first practical system capable of identifying individual English letters from images.
+And, of course, all modern mobile phones now have fingerprint and face biometric authentication capabilities.

-Still another variant of classifying is *recognising*: text recognition, speech recognition, and so on.
+Yet another variant of classifying is *recognising*: text recognition, speech recognition, face recognition, and so on.
 Recognition is much more difficult than identification.
 Whereas a computer can identify the letter "a" in an image or a phoneme "a" in an audio clip relatively easily, but recognising the word that comprises several letters or an utterance containing multiple phonemes is orders of magnitude harder for the computer.
 This difficulty is due to context dependency.
 To recognise a word, the computer must not only identify the constituent letters, it must also recognise their relationships within the word.
 In the 1980s, several researchers, Kohonen, Grossberg, LeCun, and others, invented NNs capable of simple speech recognition.
 Those systems required lots of manual preprocessing of audio.
 Today, however, DL networks can perform sophisticated speech recognition, with little or no preprocessing.

 Note that NNs, despite their powers, are incapable of explaining how and why they produced the results.
 There are applications where that information is necessary.
 For example, if the bank denies a loan, the bank must justify its actions and explain to the applicant that the actions comply with the law.
 The intractability of large NNs precludes detailed analyses.